The Forum's Background

 The Forum of Struggles for Land and Natural Resources is part of a long history of reflection on agrarian reforms in the world and struggles against land grabbing, some of the milestones of which you will find in the leaflets below:

-The International Conference on Agrarian Reform and Rural Development convened by the FAO in Rome in July 1979 enabled the 145 governments represented to agree on an important document, both a Declaration of Principles and a Program of Action, the Peasants' Charter.
+The World Conference on Agrarian Reform and Rural Development convened by the FAO in Rome in July 1979 enabled the 145 governments represented to agree on an important document, both a Declaration of Principles and a Program of Action, the Peasants' Charter.

 For more information: https: //www.agter.org/bdf/fr/corpus_chemin/fiche-chemin-274.html